 Current research projects include:

 ERC Starting Grant 2019 (2020-2025): Interrupting intergenerational violence transmission: a mixed-methods three-generational longitudinal study in South Africa (INTERRUPT_VIOLENCE).
 Principal Investigator, collaboration with colleagues at University of the Witwatersrand School of Public Health.

 ESRC Future Research Leaders Award (2017-2019): Evidence-based child abuse prevention: Developing measures for observation and evaluation in a global context.
 Principal Investigator.

 Global Challenges Research Fund (2019-2024): Accelerating Achievement for Africa's Adolescents Hub.
 Co-Investigator with colleagues at North-West University.

 Australian National health and Medical Research Council (2019-2023): The first national study of child abuse and neglect in Australia: prevalence, health outcomes, and burden of disease.
-Co-Investigator together with Professor Ben Mathews (PI, QUT), Dr Rosana Pacella (University of Chichester), Professor Michael Dunne (QUT), Associate Professor James Scott (UQ), Professor David Finkelhor (University of New Hampshire), Professor Daryl Higgins (Australian Catholic University), Dr Holly Erskine (UQ), and Dr Hannah Thomas (Queensland Centre for Mental Health Research).
+Co-Investigator with colleagues at Queensland University of Technology.

 Meinck, F, Picker, V, Nittas, V, Pantelic, M, Orza, L, Spreckelsen, T, Bustamam, A, Little, M & Stoeckl, H. (2019) A systematic review of interventions to prevent and reduce intimate partner violence among adolescents and youth vulnerable to HIV.
 AIDS.